Manuscript and lectures (as videos) by Prof. Dr. C. Hertling.

 The exam is a written exam.
 The 1st exam was on 16 January 2021.
 For participation in the exam, one has to reach half of the points in the exercises.
-The date of the 2nd exam is presumably 26 February 2021.
+The 2nd exam was on 26 February 2021.
 Since 01.12.2020, 4 old exams (from 2012, 2015, 2016, 2017) are in the folder „exercises“ on ILIAS (between the solutions and the exercises.
-16.01.2021: The grades of the 1st exam are now on the portal.
-In the folder „exercises“ on ILIAS are now also the following 2 files: the 1st exam with solutions, the translation points->grade.
+26.02.2021: The grades of the 2nd exam are now on the portal.
+In the folder „exercises“ on ILIAS are now also the following 3 files: the 1st exam with solutions, the 2nd exam with solutions, the translation points->grade (for both exams).
 Here is a link to Prüfungs-ILIAS, where each participant of the 1st exam can look at the scanned version of his corrected exam.
 If somebody thinks that he/

 On each Tuesday from 29.09.2020 to 08.12.2020, there will be a new sheet of exercises on ILIAS (a list of the dates and numbers of the sheets is above).
 All participants are advised to work out the exercises.
 They are integral part of the course.
 They complement the lectures by giving examples, and they give the chance to work yourself through typical arguments.

 There will be 11 sheets altogether.
 Each will be worth 16 points.
 Up to two people can submit solutions together, until Tuesday at 11:50 one week later, via ILIAS.
 Official solutions will be discussed on the same Tuesday at 13:45-15:15.
 The students' solutions will be graded as fast as possible; feedback will be given via ILIAS.